nuthanc/angular_course/routing-start/README.md

 Now, you only get redirected, if the full path is ''  (so only if you got NO other content in your path in this example).
 ```

+### Outsourcing the Route Configuration

+* When there are more than 2 routes, we can move the appRoutes a separate module like app-routing.module.ts
+* There export class and have it  decorated by NgModule
+* Provide RouterModule.forRoot(appRoutes) in the imports and add RouterModule in the exports(what should be accessible to the module which imports this)
+* No need to provide declarations as it is already provided in app module